emaan-s/NebulaNotes-/README.md

 # NebulaNotes-
-A to do list task maker
+a to do list / task maker